openhab/openhab-addons/bundles/org.openhab.binding.growatt/README.md

 ![Growatt](doc/growatt.png)

 This binding supports the integration of Growatt solar inverters.

-It depends on the independent [Grott](https://github.com/johanmeijer/grott#the-growatt-inverter-monitor) proxy server application to intercept the data transmissions between the inverter and the Growatt cloud server.
+It depends on the independent [Grott](https://github.com/johanmeijer/grott#the-growatt-inverter-monitor) proxy server application.
+This intercepts the logging data that the Growatt inverter data logger normally sends directly to the Growatt cloud server.
+It sends the original (encoded) data onwards to the cloud server (so the cloud server will not notice anything different).
+But it also sends a (decoded) copy to OpenHAB as well.

 ## Supported Things